FOREX-Dollar drops as Fed rate rise prospects reassessed

 By Anirban Nag

-LONDON, Aug 10 (Reuters) - The dollar fell against a basket of currencies on Wednesday as investors re-evaluated whether the Federal Reserve will raise interest rates this year, which also sent the higher-yielding Australian dollar to its loftiest level since late April.
+LONDON, Aug 10 (Reuters) - The dollar fell against a basket of currencies on Wednesday as investors re-evaluated whether the U.S. Federal Reserve will raise interest rates this year, which also sent the higher-yielding Australian dollar to a three-month high.

 U.S. Treasury yields fell after the productivity report suggested the economy may not be growing as quickly as anticipated, prompting investors to cut long-term inflation expectations.
 According to CME's Fedwatch, investors have trimmed chances of a rate rise in December 2016.